 This is currently only available in English though there is a promise of more language options to come.
 Live Caption is currently available on Android and a select group of phones including Pixel and Samsung.

-If you have a Pixel phone the software will also caption calls as well, though you will likely need to enable this within the settings.
+If you have a Pixel phone, the software will also caption calls as well, though you may need to enable this within the settings.

 When in use, text appears as white on a black background.
 The box it appears in can be moved around the screen.

-Assuming your chosen media has a subtitle track to work with, your phone should offer the opportunity to customise how the words appear on your screen.
+If your chosen media already has a subtitle track to work with, your phone should offer the opportunity to turn them off or customise how the words appear on your screen.

-Head into your phone’s ‘subtitle/caption’ menu and look for an option that resembles ‘caption size and style’.
+Head into your phone’s Settings and find the ‘subtitle/caption’ menu.
+Look for an option that resembles ‘caption size and style’.
 Tap it and you will be brought to the customisation menu.

 From this screen you can choose to set the text size.
 The choices range from very small to very large.